Stay up to date with notifications from The Independent

 Russian President Vladimir Putin (AP)

-Asked about his response to Russia ramping up a nuclear threat, Sir Keir Starmer said “the quickest way for this conflict to end is for Russia to cease.”
+Asked about his response to Russia ramping up the nuclear threat, prime minister Sir Keir Starmer said “the quickest way for this conflict to end is for Russia to cease”.

-Britain has its own long-range Storm Shadow missiles, which Ukraine could use to strike inside Russia; they typically rely on US technology for targeting.
-They have been used to date on Russian-occupied territory in Ukraine, but not beyond.
-The authorisation to use them inside Russia is yet to come, but the prime minister said Britain would “ensure Ukraine has whatever is needed for as long as it’s needed to be put in the strongest possible position.”
+Britain has its own long-range Storm Shadow missiles, which Ukraine could use to strike inside Russia, but they typically rely on US technology for targeting.
+They have only been used to date on Russian-occupied territory in Ukraine.
+The authorisation to use them inside Russia is yet to come but Sir Keir said Britain would “ensure Ukraine has whatever is needed for as long as it’s needed to be put in the strongest possible position”.

 “Russia is the aggressor in Ukraine and today is the day that marks 1,000 days of the conflict,” he added.
 “That is 1,000 days of Russian aggression, 1,000 days of Ukraine suffering from that aggression, and we’ve said throughout that we stand firmly with Ukraine.”

-Ukrainian president Volodymyr Zelensky said Ukraine was working with all partners to win their support for longer-range strikes, calling out Germany in particular.
+President Volodymyr Zelensky said Ukraine was working with all partners to win their support for longer-range strikes and he called out Germany in particular.

 “I think after statements about nuclear weapons, it is also time for Germany to support corresponding decisions,” Mr Zelensky said during a briefing in Kyiv with Danish prime minister Mette Frederiksen.

-President Zelensky durting his address in Kyiv (Via AP)
+President Zelensky during his address in Kyiv (Via AP)

 Mr Zelensky earlier warned that North Korea could grow its deployment of troops in Russia from 11,000 to as many as 100,000.